 Evidence from policies on paper to outcomes in practiceTo answer these questions, NIEM is developing comprehensive, reliable and sustainable data collection methods on the integration of beneficiaries of international protection.
 It provides evidence that can support the establishment of integration policies which set free the potential of newly arrived beneficiaries of international protection.
 More than 150 indicators developed in the NIEM project build and expand on the current EU integration standards and cover different areas and types of expertise, various stakeholders and diverse types of evidence.
 The wide range of indicators allows NIEM to analyse the interlinkages among the accessibility and security of the residence permit for beneficiaries of international protection and their families and integration within the different socio-economic and socio-cultural fields.

 The indicators assessed in the current Evaluation 1 and the scoring system are available here.

 From results to impact: Alliances for better refugee integration

-To turn the results and evidence of NIEM into tangible and concrete improvements of integration of beneficiaries of international protection in the partner countries, each project partner establishes national coalitions.
-These national coalitions, involving representatives of public institutions, academia, NGOs, migrant organizations and beneficiaries themselves, will be aimed at: promoting NIEM and its outcomes in each participating country; tightening relations between key stakeholders, experts and practitioners; and monitoring the implementation of the recommendations and advocating for their mainstreaming in the participating countries.
+NIEM also calls for the participation of different stakeholders – governments, local authorities, social partners and NGOs, as well as beneficiaries of international protection themselves.
+To turn the results and evidence of NIEM into tangible and concrete improvements, each project partner establishes national coalitions.
+These coalitions, involving representatives of public institutions, academia, NGOs, migrant organizations and beneficiaries aim to promote NIEM and its outcomes in each participating country; tighten relations between key stakeholders, experts and practitioners; and monitor the implementation of the recommendations and advocating for their mainstreaming.